 Members can receive Explanation of Benefits (EOB) statements in Spanish.
 Choose your language preference for your communications with us.
 We also have the following tools available for our Spanish-speaking members:

 We also have the following tools available to meet the Spanish language preference of our members:

 In most cases, you can only sign up for a health insurance plan during the open enrollment period.
 If you missed open enrollment, you may be able to enroll during the Special Enrollment Period (SEP).
 To be eligible, you must have had a qualifying "life event" within the past 60 days or experienced other complications that did not allow you to complete your enrollment.
 Learn more about special enrollment.

 If you want to enroll in an on-Exchange plan, you can do so through beWellnm.
 You can also enroll in an off-Exchange plan directly with BCBSNM.

 This Contact Guide has the phone numbers and instructions you’ll need.
 Find the change you’d like to make, then learn where to get started.

-We cannot process a cancellation request for an Exchange plan.
-If you want to cancel your Exchange plan, you can call the Exchange at 1-800-318-2596.
-If you want to cancel our off-Exchange plan, we can process that cancellation for you.
-Call Customer Service at 1-800-538-8833.
+We cannot process a cancellation request for an on-Exchange plan.
+If you want to cancel the plan you enrolled in through beWellnm, you can contact their customer support team.
+Please note that cancelling your on-Exchange plan may result in losing the subsidies you'd qualified for.
+If you want to cancel your off-Exchange plan, or the plan you enrolled in through BCBSNM, please call us at 1-800-432-0750.
 You can also log in to your Blue Access for Members account and send us a secure email message.